FOR IMMEDIATE RELEASE

 Suspension is the first of four for neighborhoods in Community Board 6

 Effective Monday, May 19, 2008, Street Cleaning/Alternate Side Parking Regulations will be temporarily suspended in the Park Slope section of Brooklyn's Community Board 6 until further notice as the Department of Transportation (DOT) installs signs with new, reduced regulations.
 In many cases, residential street cleaning parking restrictions will be reduced from three-hour intervals to just 90 minutes, and from twice a week to just once a week, to ease parking for local residents.
 On commercial corridors, some streets will now be cleaned more often and regulations will be better coordinated to help ensure some curbside parking for local shoppers.
 The new rules were established by the Department of Sanitation.

-Street Cleaning Regulations will be suspended within the following borders from May 19 until further notice (see the map in pdf format):
+Street Cleaning Regulations will be suspended within the following borders from May 19 until further notice.
+See map (pdf)

 - North: Pacific St. (included) from 4th Ave. to 6th Ave.;

 6th Ave. (not included) from Pacific St. to Flatbush Ave.;

 West side of Flatbush Ave. (included) from 6th Ave. to Plaza St. West.